-For a description of arguments and return values, see start_link/3, 4.
-Note that the return value on successful start differs from start_link/3, 4. start_monitor/3, 4 will return {ok, {Pid,Mon}} where Pid is the process identifier of the server, and Mon is a reference to the monitor set up to monitor the server.
-If the start is not successful, the caller will be blocked until the DOWN message has been received and removed from the message queue.
+Other than that see start_link/3, 4.
+Note that the return value for a successful start differs in that it returns a monitor reference.
+See type start_mon_ret().

+If the start is not successful, the caller will be blocked until the monitor's 'DOWN' message has been received and removed from the message queue.

-Orders a generic server to exit with the specified Reason and waits for it to terminate.
+Orders the generic server specified by ServerRef to exit with the specified Reason, default 'normal', and waits for it to terminate.
 The gen_server process calls Module:terminate/2 before exiting.

 The function returns ok if the server terminates with the expected reason.
 Any other reason than normal, shutdown, or {shutdown, Term} causes an error report to be issued using logger(3).
-The default Reason is normal.
+An exit signal with the same reason is sent to linked processes and ports.

-Timeout is an integer greater than zero that specifies how many milliseconds to wait for the server to terminate, or the atom infinity to wait indefinitely.
-Defaults to infinity.
-If the server has not terminated within the specified time, a timeout exception is raised.
+Timeout is an integer that specifies how many milliseconds to wait for the server to terminate, or the atom infinity to wait indefinitely, which is the default.
+If the server has not terminated within the specified time, the call exits the calling process with reason timeout.